 Each section represents a CAEP annual reporting measure.
 Measures are a mix of those described in CAEP Annual Reports, and other measures that the EPP uses for data-based decisions.

-Impact on P-12 Student Learning / Indicators of Teaching Effectiveness The Nebraska Department of Education (NDE) regularly collects data from first and third-year teachers as well as employers of those teachers.
-Data collected is an indicator of teacher effectiveness in the classroom across InTasc Standards.
+The Nebraska Department of Education (NDE) regularly collects data from first and third-year teachers as well as employers of those teachers.
+Data collected is an indicator of teacher effectiveness in the classroom across InTasc Standards when determined by both the teacher and the principal at their institution.
 The scores collected and used for overall assessment are reflected on a 4.0 scale.
-The mean score reported by first-year teachers across standards for the 2021/22 year was 3.15.
-The mean score of Principals evaluating first-year teachers on their impact on student learning was 3.48.
-In 2021-22, employers of third year teachers rated their UNK employee highest at 3.54 (on a 4-point scale) with regard to their impact on student learning.
+The mean score reported by first-year teachers across standards for the 2023/24 year was 3.01.
+The mean score of Principals evaluating first-year teachers demonstrated and overall review of 3.08.
+In 2023-24, employers of third year teachers rated their UNK employee at 3.18 (on a 4-point scale).

-When principals at schools where first-year students were employed were asked to rate the faculty member on his/her impact on student learning, 55% identified the teacher as “Highly Effective” and 41% as “Moderately Effective”.
-Only 3% identified the first-year teacher as “Somewhat Effective”.
-When Principals were asked if the first-year teacher was effectively prepared for continued employment, 98% (61) said “Yes”.
+When principals at schools where first-year students were employed were asked to rate the faculty member on his/her impact on student learning, 49% identified the teacher as “Highly Effective” and 41% as “Moderately Effective”.
+Eleven percent identified the first-year teacher as “Somewhat Effective”.
+When Principals were asked if the first-year teacher was effectively prepared for continued employment, 99% (100) said “Yes”.

-When first-year teachers were asked how they would rate their impact on student learning, 19% responded as “Highly Effective” while 71% responded with a “Moderately Effective” answer and only 10% responded “Somewhat Effective:.
-When teachers were asked if they believed that they were prepared to be an effective first-year teacher, 81% (47) said “Yes”.
-19% (11) said “No”.
+When first-year teachers were asked how they would rate their impact on student learning, 49% responded as “Highly Effective” while 41% responded with a “Moderately Effective” answer and only 11% responded “Somewhat Effective:.
+When teachers were asked if they believed that they were prepared to be an effective first-year teacher, 85% (75) said “Yes”.
+14% (13) said “No”.
+Results were from 88 first year teachers polled.

-The GPA for students admitted into Teacher Education remained high (3.57) The number of students admitted (n=438) increased from the previous two years.
-The numbers of students admitted to clinical practice (n=254) and completing the program (n=224) were increases from the last couple of years.
-Grade point average of students matriculating and completing the program remained steady at 3.73.
+The GPA for students admitted into Teacher Education rose to 3.58.
+The number of students admitted (n=314) decreased from the previous two years.
+The numbers of students admitted to clinical practice (n=314) increased and the number of students completing the program (n=217) also increased from the last couple of years.
+Grade point average of students matriculating and completing the program remained steady at 3.63.

 Ability of completers to be hired in education positions for which they have prepared is reliant upon passing the Praxis II Content area examination.
 Measures of first-time pass rate for the Praxis II Subject Assessment were also analyzed in comparison to previous years.
-The percentage of students passing the subject specific examination was 88.6%.
-The mean percentage of students passing on their first attempt over the last 5 years was 90.03%, ranging from 74.94-94.84.
-The percentage passing on the first attempt clearly lies within the range of scores for the last 5 year period.
-The subject area with the highest subject test scores for completers included Art, El Ed, English, HPE, Music, PE, Soc studies, SPED, Hist.
-There were no subject area scores below the 80% first time pass rate.
+The percentage of students passing the subject specific examination was 86%.
+The mean percentage of students passing on their first attempt over the last 5 years was 88%, ranging from 85%-94.94%.
+The subject area with the highest subject test scores for completers included Art, BMIT, El Ed, English, Middle level Math, Math, Soc studies, Spanish, SPED.
+The lowest first time pass rate was 38.6%

-The process for tracking retention has been discussed among the College of Education administration.
-We have found inconsistencies across the institution.
-Consequently, data collected does not accurately reflect genuine retention rates for Teacher Education for persons accepted into and completing the program.
-Consequently, we are pursuing changes in how we track students matriculating through and completion that results in degree or certification.
-We can report that there were 438 students accepted into the Teacher Education.
-Two-hundred and twenty-four students graduated in 2021/22 while 341 were accepted into Teacher Education for the 2020/21 year.
-We are unable to report retention by person or cohort and would instead rather report completion by numbers in a given class of students.
-This does not accurately report for a cohort the number of graduates who were accepted in the 2018/19 year and does not accurately reflect true retention.
-Thus, we are unable to report retention by person or cohort and would instead rather report completion by person.
+The process for tracking retention continues to be a point of focus among the College of Education and institution administration.
+Improvements have however, been made in the management of data that has helped faculty and administration make data-based decisions on this front.
+Teacher Education programs did demonstrate a 74.6% retention rate compared to the UNK overall measure of 80% for freshman first year measures.
+We can also report that there were accepted into the Teacher Education 314 for the 2023-24 academic year.
+Two hundred and seventeen students graduated in the same year.
+Four hundred thirty-eight were accepted into Teacher Education for the 2023/24 year.
 We are working to correct this process in order to better report retention and attrition of program enrollment.
-We can report that 207 of the 236 (88%) of the students that challenged the Praxis II Subject Assessments, past.
+We can report that 281 of the 309 (86%) of the students that challenged the Praxis II Subject Assessments, past on their first attempt.
 This would suggest that these students were able to become certified, a requirement for being hired as a teacher in Nebraska.
 This data does give us some insight into completer leading to employment.
 We are working to help all programs across COE, including those that are not Teacher Education, to develop and implement a process for better tracking employment rates by program.
-It is the COE administration’s hope that we can have that in place at the conclusion of the 2022/2023 academic year.
+The university did test a campus-wide questionnaire for the acquisition of data from graduates.
+The university tracking of employment by academic program is implemented spring 2025.

 UNK Average Cost of Attendance